farhadkpx/Udacity-Data-Science-Capstone-Project/README.md

 Using PySpark and Python interchangeably for better graphical presentation.

-## Programming sequence for binary classification modeling:
+## Programming sequence for Supervised Binary Classification:
-- Exploratory data analyses: Basic statistical data analyses and finding missing values with correlated reasonings.
+- Exploratory data analyses: Basic statistical data analyses.
+- Detail missing value analyses correlated with 'userId' reasonings.
-- Questioning data in a visualized format: Exploratory data visual analyses analogous with possible customer churning behavior.
+- Questioning data and presenting findings in a visualized format using pySQL.

-> Detail page feature analyses in relation to churning behavioral trend.
+## Detail page feature analyses in relation to churning behavioral trend:
 - Comparative churning behavior analyses with multiple scatterplots and location based churning projections.
 - Feature engineering: Redesigning new columns from existing features and streamlining them readying for data modeling.
 - Vectorizing,  Scaling, Under-Sampling the datasets and readying them for data modeling.
 - I choose logistic regression, linear svm, decision tree and random forest classifier to train for baseline model algorithms.
 - Parametric tuning of the baseline model for better model performance.

-### `Project submission link: my project on Github`
+### `Project files link on Github: `

 ## Key File Descriptions:
 1. mini_sparkify_event_data.json: Carefully fabricated music streaming data was provided by Udacity.
 This file is not available in the repository due to enormous size.